mfisher87/dotfiles/README.md

 .config-all
 ===========

-Store as many config files as possible
+Storing as much config data on github as possible.